jaspector

 Monday-Friday, 8:00 AM - 5:00 PM

-Typical inspection sequence: Inspections required at various stages and upon project completion.
+Typical sequence: Inspections required at various stages and upon project completion.
 Electrical, plumbing, and mechanical inspections are conducted daily for both commercial and residential work.
 Specific staged inspection sequence not detailed on public website; contact the Inspections Division for a checklist.

-Do I need a building permit in Leavenworth, KS?
+01 Do I need a building permit in Leavenworth, KS?

 A permit is required to erect, construct, enlarge, alter, repair, move, improve, convert, or demolish any building or structure.
 Each structure requires its own separate permit.
 New construction, major improvements, additions, accessory buildings, pools, hot tubs, pergolas, decks, porches, roofs, siding, windows, and doors all require permits.

-How much does a building permit cost in Leavenworth, KS?
+02 How much does a building permit cost in Leavenworth, KS?

+Building permit fees in Leavenworth, KS are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based for construction permits; estimated valuations for decks, roofs, additions, and new homes increased effective July 1, 2025.

-How do I apply for a building permit in Leavenworth, KS?
+03 How do I apply for a building permit in Leavenworth, KS?

-1. Confirm whether your project requires a permit by contacting the Inspections Division at 913-684-0378 or permits@firstcity.org.
+To apply for a building permit in Leavenworth, KS, follow these steps: 1.
+Confirm whether your project requires a permit by contacting the Inspections Division at 913-684-0378 or permits@firstcity.org.
 2. Prepare the permit application with finished, unfinished, and garage square footage, plus project scope.
 3. For new homes, duplexes, and additions: include building construction plans, elevation plans (foundation and sidewalk/driveway), site plan drawn by a Kansas-licensed surveyor (new homes), and separate M.E.P. (mechanical, electrical, plumbing) trade permit applications.
 4. For dirt work, obtain a Land Disturbance Permit.
 5. Email the complete packet to permits@firstcity.org.
 6. Wait for initial review: up to 10 business days for standard residential projects; 3-5 weeks for commercial projects.
 Expedited review is not offered.
 7. Pay permit fees after approval notice.
 Payment options include mail, in-person, or online (2.5% processing fee applies to online payments).
 8. Do not begin construction until the approved permit is in hand.
 9. Schedule required inspections as work progresses; call 913-684-0378.

-How long does it take to get a building permit in Leavenworth, KS?
+04 How long does it take to get a building permit in Leavenworth, KS?

-What work is exempt from building permits in Leavenworth, KS?
+05 What work is exempt from building permits in Leavenworth, KS?

-How do I schedule a building inspection in Leavenworth, KS?
+06 How do I schedule a building inspection in Leavenworth, KS?

-Other cities in Leavenworth County
+Other jurisdictions in Leavenworth County.

-View all Leavenworth County jurisdictions →
+All Leavenworth County jurisdictions →